-It is important to choose senior subjects carefully as your decisions may affect not only the types of careers you can follow later, but also your success and feelings about school as well.
+It is important to choose senior subjects carefully as your decisions may affect your success and feelings about school.
 Even though there are many factors to consider, choosing your course of study can be made easier if you go about the task calmly and logically.